When ‘Fine’ Isn’t Enough: Partnering with Your Doctor to Achieve More

 Mayo Clinic, Arizona

 Dr. Amaal J. Starling is an associate professor of neurology at the Mayo Clinic College of Medicine.
-She joined Mayo in 2012 and is currently a consultant within the department of neurology.
-Dr. Starling received her MD from the Drexel University College of Medicine in Philadelphia.
-She completed a transitional year residency, a neurology residency, and a headache fellowship at the Mayo Clinic College of Medicine in Scottsdale, Arizona.
+She joined the Mayo Clinic in 2012 and is currently a consultant within the Department of Neurology.
+Dr. Starling received her medical degree from the Drexel University College of Medicine in Philadelphia.
+She completed a transitional year residency, a neurology residency, and a headache fellowship at the Mayo Clinic College of Medicine in Scottsdale, Ariz.

-Dr. Starling is an active member of numerous migraine advocacy organizations, including the American Headache Society (AHS), the American Migraine Foundation, the American Pain Society, and the American Academy of Neurology.
-Annually, she is involved in events supporting migraine, including Headache on the Hill, Miles for Migraine, and the Alliance for Headache Disorders Advocacy.
-Dr. Starling is currently serving as chair of the advocacy committee of the AHS; Diversity, Equity, and Inclusion Taskforce member of the AHS; and she is a member of the Scientific Advisory Board of the International Concussion Society.
-Dr. Starling has been the recipient of numerous awards, including the AHS Above and Beyond Award for Service, Manfred D. Muenter Award for Excellence in Clinical Neurology, the American Academy of Neurology Annual Meeting Residency Scholarship, the 2012 Spirit of Mayo Clinic Award, and the Mayo Brothers Distinguished Fellowship Award.
+Dr. Starling is an active member of numerous migraine advocacy organizations, including the American Headache Society (AHS), the American Migraine Foundation, and the American Academy of Neurology (AAN).
+She is also involved in events supporting migraine, including Headache on the Hill, Miles for Migraine, and the Alliance for Headache Disorders Advocacy.
+Dr. Starling is currently serving on the AHS Board of Directors and is the chair of the AHS Advocacy Committee and a member of the AHS Diversity, Equity, and Inclusion Taskforce.
+Dr. Starling has been the recipient of numerous awards, including the AHS Above and Beyond Award for Service, Manfred D. Muenter Award for Excellence in Clinical Neurology, the AAN Annual Meeting Residency Scholarship, the 2012 Spirit of Mayo Clinic Award, and the Mayo Brothers Distinguished Fellowship Award.

-Dr. Starling has several peer-reviewed publications and abstracts related to her fields of interest, which include migraine, concussion, post-traumatic headache, trigeminal autonomic cephalalgias, secondary headaches, telemedicine and teleconcussion, neurology resident education, and professionalism and clinical ethics.
+Dr. Starling has authored numerous peer-reviewed publications and abstracts related to her fields of interest, which include migraine, concussion, post-traumatic headache, neuromodulation, and telemedicine.
 Dr. Starling’s hope is that her research and advocacy will advance care for people with migraine, post-traumatic headache, and other headache disorders.
 She envisions a future in which all people with headache disorders receive personalized, effective, and well-tolerated treatment options to improve their quality of life.

-• All expert interviews with seperate audio (MP3) files & transcripts
+• All expert interviews with separate audio (MP3) files & transcripts

-• 30 extended, uncut interview editions with 6.5 hours of bonus expert footage
+• 30 extended, uncut interview editions with hours more expert footage

-• Lifetime access with no annual fee
+• Lifetime on-demand access with no annual fee to 2024 Summit

-Access Pass options
+Order your 2024 Access Pass

-Related Talks for: Day 6 – 2023
+Related Talks for: Day 6 (2023)

 What to Do if Your CGRP Treatment Doesn’t Help